Signature weapon

-Signature weapons enable viewers of limited animation superhero cartoons, comics, fantasy anime and mecha to easily distinguish between characters who are often nearly identical in appearance (e.g., the Teenage Mutant Ninja Turtles).
+Signature weapons enable viewers and readers to easily distinguish between characters who are often nearly identical in appearance (e.g., the Teenage Mutant Ninja Turtles).
 Signature weapons are a common feature of role-playing games and video games.
 The acquisition of the signature weapons usually marks a newly heightened level of martial prowess and/or aids in the creation of a unique avatar.